Banner with name of alleged rape victim flown over Ronaldo game

-Feminist group flies banner with name of Ronaldo's alleged rape victim over Manchester gameComments
+'Believe Kathryn Mayorga': Activists fly name of alleged Ronaldo rape victim over Manchester UnitedComments

-As football star Cristiano Ronaldo played his first match since returning to Manchester United on Saturday, a plane was flown over Old Trafford stadium with the name of his alleged rape victim, a Euronews journalist on the ground reported.
+As Cristiano Ronaldo made his much-anticipated return to Manchester United today, activists took a stand.

+Feminist group Level Up flew a plane over the Old Trafford stadium towing a banner with the name of his alleged rape victim, as reported by a Euronews journalist on the ground.

 “Believe Kathryn Mayorga," the banner read.